Manjaka97/pneumonia.elvnosix/README.md

-# lung-disease-detection
+# pneumonia.elvnosix
-A website used to detect lung diseases from x ray scans
+A web application that detects signs of pneumonia from X-ray scans.